rawleyfowler/String-Util/README.md

 Use whichever you prefer.

-## randword($length, %options)

-Returns a random string of characters.
-String will not contain any vowels (to avoid distracting dirty words).
-First argument is the length of the return string.
-So this code:

-    foreach my $idx (1..3) {
-        print randword(4), "\n";
-    }

-would output something like this:

-    kBGV
-    NCWB
-    3tHJ

-If the string 'dictionary' is sent instead of an integer, then a word is randomly selected from a dictionary file.
-By default, the dictionary file is assumed to be at /usr/share/dict/words and the shuf command is used to pull out a word.
-The hash %String::Util::PATHS sets the paths to the dictionary file and the shuf executable.
-Modify that hash to change the paths.
-So this code:

-    foreach my $idx (1..3) {
-        print randword('dictionary'), "\n";
-    }

-would output something like this:

-    mustache
-    fronds
-    browning

-**option:** alpha

-If the alpha option is true, only alphabetic characters are returned, no numerals.
-For example, this code:

-    foreach my $idx (1..3) {
-        print randword(4, alpha=>1), "\n";
-    }

-would output something like this:

-    qrML
-    wmWf
-    QGvF

-**option:** numerals

-If the numerals option is true, only numerals are returned, no alphabetic characters.
-So this code:

-    foreach my $idx (1..3) {
-        print randword(4, numerals=>1), "\n";
-    }

-would output something like this:

-    3981
-    4734
-    2657

-**option:** strip\_vowels

-This option is true by default.
-If true, vowels are not included in the returned random string.
-So this code:

-    foreach my $idx (1..3) {
-        print randword(4, strip_vowels=>1), "\n";
-    }

-would output something like this:

-    Sk3v
-    pV5z
-    XhSX

 ## eqq($scalar1, $scalar2)

 Returns true if the two given values are equal.
 Also returns true if both